Robert-Sieg/Farm-Sensor-Alpha/README.md

 # Farm-Sensor-Alpha
-Farm Sensor for that will output data to a LCD and send data back to a raspberry pi
+Farm Sensor that will output data to a LCD and send data back to a raspberry pi

+WiFi integration with an ESP8266